Nicolás Millán

-Nicolás Ignacio Millán Carrasco (born 17 November 1991) is a Chilean professional footballer who plays as a forward.
+Nicolás Ignacio Millán Carrasco (born 17 November 1991) is a Chilean former professional footballer who played as a forward.

 He is best known for being the youngest player to represent a Chilean team in professional football.
 His substitute appearance for Chilean club Colo Colo against Santiago Wanderers at the age of fourteen years, nine months and three days smashed the previous record of Frank Lobos considerably.

 Career

 Colo-Colo

 Millán, a precociously gifted attacking player, joined Colo Colo's youth set-up in 2003, and enjoyed a meteoric rise through the ranks.
 Before his first team debut Millán was promoted to the club's U-17 side, finding the back of the net three times in as many games.
+In 2006, he had a trial with English side Chelsea under josé Mourinho.
 In 2008, he left the club to join Club Rivadavia de Lincoln in Argentina on loan, before moving on to Tigre in 2009, also on loan.
 He has since returned to Colo Colo.

-Naval (Loan)
+Naval (loan)

 In December 2011, Millán joined Naval on a loan deal.

 He made his debut in the league on 14 August 2011, coming on as a 61st-minute substitute against Deportes Puerto Montt.
-Millán then got his first goal for Naval in the 3-1 win over San Marcos de Arica on 13 November 2011.
+Millán then got his first goal for Naval in the 3–1 win over San Marcos de Arica on 13 November 2011.

 Unión Temuco

 In November 2012, it was announced that Millán was joining Unión Temuco for the 2013 season on a free transfer following the expiration of his contract with Colo Colo after the conclusion of the 2012 season.
-He made his debut on 16 February, losing the game 1-0 to his former club Naval.
-He scored his first goal for the club on 9 March 2013, scoring an 81st minute consolation goal in his side's 4-1 loss against Barnechea.
-He then scored again in the next game in Unión Temuco's 4-3 win over Lota Schwager.
+He made his debut on 16 February, losing the game 1–0 to his former club Naval.
+He scored his first goal for the club on 9 March 2013, scoring an 81st minute consolation goal in his side's 4–1 loss against Barnechea.
+He then scored again in the next game in Unión Temuco's 4–3 win over Lota Schwager.

 Curicó Unido

 On 12 June 2013, it was announced that Millán has signed for fellow Chilean Primera División B side Curicó Unido.
-On 7 July 2013, he made his debut in the Copa Chile against O'Higgins, scoring in a 3-2 loss.
+On 7 July 2013, he made his debut in the Copa Chile against O'Higgins, scoring in a 3–2 loss.

 On 28 July 2013, he made his league debut against CD Concepción in a match which ended 0-0.

 Puerto Montt

 After two seasons with Curicó Unido, Millán left the club to join newly promoted Primera B de Chile side Puerto Montt on 15 July 2015.
 He made his league debut on 9 August, coming on as a substitute in the 80th minute against Rangers de Talca.
-The match ended in a 1-0 defeat for Puerto Montt.
+The match ended in a 1–0 defeat for Puerto Montt.